SURVIVAL GUIDE

 This program uses emails to notify innovators of their participation in the program, as a recruitment and advertising tool, and to share information to our community after the competition.
 Please white-list i4h@ucalgary.ca, @wixevents.com, and @forums.wix.com to ensure you don't miss any important emails and check back frequently for updates.

-Expect all important program information updates to be shared via the website forum.
-Each team will also have their own forum for all design and program-related matters and can be used for communication in the weeks leading up to and during the Health Hack Weekend.
+In addition to emails, we will send out updates (especially quick and/or urgent ones) on our discord server found here.
+Once joined, you will be added to your team's channel which can be used for all design and program-related matters and can be used for team communication in the weeks leading up to and during the Health Hack Weekend.

 Safety